 Walking is one of the cheapest and simplest forms of exercise, and can have huge benefits particularly for your heart.
 Walking can help reduce blood pressure, tone muscle, strengthen bones and control your weight.

 In addition, walking can also help reduce the risk of developing heart disease, which is still the UK’s biggest killer, responsible for around 82,000 deaths every year.
 One hundred and fifty minutes of moderate intensity activity a week, such as a brisk walk, will bring health benefits including helping to reducing stress and increase general wellbeing.

-“Getting active through walking is really great for your physical health and emotional wellbeing.
-It not only reduces your risk of developing a number of health problems, including coronary heart disease, cancer and reducing the risk of stroke.
-Walking can also help you to relax, reduce stress and anxiety and improve your strength, flexibility and balance.”
+Getting active through walking is great for your physical health and emotional wellbeing.
+Walking can bring multiple benefits, it not only helps reduce the risk of developing a number of health related problems including coronary heart disease, cancer and stroke, it can also help you to relax, reduce stress and anxiety, and can help improve your strength, flexibility and balance.

 Visit http://www.walkinginlincs.co.uk/index.php to choose from hundreds of idyllic Lincolnshire walks.